telerik/xaml-docs/controls/radmenu/how-to/group-checkable-menu-items-into-radio-group.md

 {{region vb-radmenu-how-to-group-checkable-menu-items-into-radio-group_3}}
-	Private Sub radMenu_ItemClick(sender As Object, e As RadRoutedEventArgs) Dim currentItem As var = TryCast(e.OriginalSource, RadMenuItem) If currentItem.IsCheckable AndAlso currentItem.Tag <> Nothing Then
+	Private Sub radMenu_ItemClick(sender As Object, e As RadRoutedEventArgs) Dim currentItem = TryCast(e.OriginalSource, RadMenuItem)
+	    If currentItem.IsCheckable AndAlso currentItem.Tag <> Nothing Then
 	        'the place for the radio items logic
 	    End If
 	End Sub
 {{endregion}}